top of page

 Value Yourself

-In the shorter term, particularly for more beginner students, folks tend to benefit from more support and guidance from the instructor and also unconsciously from the existing peer group.
+In the shorter term, particularly for more beginner students, folks tend to benefit from more support and guidance from the instructor and also from the existing peer group.
 There's always some adjustment needed when "merging into" any dojo culture.
-Regarding how frequently one should practice, it's useful to gauge at the beginning explicitly how much commitment you want to put into it e.g., attend 3 times a week for 6 months, even considering the life events that will crop up.
-Commitment can become clearer as one practices.
-For example, you may see other students who have been there longer than you, and make up your mind you want to do a particular skill just as well as them.
-And in the case of aikido, some experience a sensation that is captivating or fascinating, and commit to knowing more about that experience or even just to feel it again.
+Regarding how frequently one should practice, it's useful to gauge at the beginning explicitly how much commitment you want to put into it e.g., attend 3 times a week for 6 months? prioritize attending despite the life events that will crop up?
+How much do you expect to retain (remember) if you attend practice X times per week?

 In the long term, each student undergoes their own process.
 This process is slowed down or lurches forward according to each individual - their inner workings as well as their interaction with their environment.
-The role of the teacher is to observe and create the space, the circumstances for students to undergo their own processes.
-Creating the space includes nurturing a social environment in which everyone supports and respects each other and it becomes possible for people to have the opportunity to feel what they feel, work on what they are drawn to, etc. in the context of what is being presented by the teacher for the class as a whole to work on together.
+The role of the teacher is to observe and create the space, or the circumstances, for students to undergo their own processes.
+Creating the space includes nurturing an environment in which everyone supports and respects each other and it becomes possible for people to have the opportunity to feel what they feel, work on what they are drawn to, etc. in the context of what is being presented by the teacher for the class as a whole to work on together.

 bottom of page